ryanjay0/miles-deep/README.md

 1. Clone the git repository which includes Caffe as an external dependency.

 2. Follow the step-by-step [instructions](http://caffe.berkeleyvision.org/installation.html) to install the Caffe dependencies for your plaform.
 [Ubuntu instructions](http://caffe.berkeleyvision.org/install_apt.html).
+The default is OpenBlas.
 Don't worry about editing the Makefile.config or making Caffe.

 3. The default is GPU without CuDNN.
 If you want something else edit `Makefile` and `Makefile.caffe`.
 Comment out or uncomment the proper lines in both files.